 At many cafes and supermarkets (not just the hippy health stores now) there are a range of fizzy fermented health drinks like kombucha and kefirs.
 These have the added bonus of being probiotic and prebiotic so you can feel extra good about yourself.
 Or make your own if you can find a SCOBY (this link here is helpful).

-These drinks start off as black tea with a whole heap of sugar in, which is then fermented by a SCOBY (a weird jelly lump of microbes) for a few weeks which eats up the sugar, batched up into portions and then flavoured by infusions of fruits or herbs.
+These drinks start off as black tea with a whole heap of sugar in, which is then fermented by a SCOBY (a weird jelly lump of microbes) for a few weeks which eats up the sugar, then gets batched up into portions and flavoured by infusions of fruits or herbs.
 I really like ginger flavoured kombucha (I have a thing for ginger, can you tell?).
 Just watch the sugar content in the store bought ones.
 It should be natural fruit sugars listed because many add fruit juice for the flavour.
 Also, too much kombucha can upset your stomach, so don’t drink like 6 pints of it at once.
+Take it from me, I’ve been there.

 Well, I hope I shared some at least slightly useful insights into the world of not drinking alcohol paired with low sugar diets with you.
 My final thoughts – I really like alcohol.
 I really miss alcohol.
 But I know that this experience has been good for me even if I do really want a beer a lot of the time, and it’s probably been good for my physical and mental health.
 I sleep better for sure.